< Back to Insights

 Investing in NNN Leases

 Investing in NNN leases has gained popularity among investors seeking a reliable income stream with relatively low associated risks.
-These commercial properties can encompass a range of assets, from office buildings and shopping malls to industrial parks and standalone structures housing banks, pharmacies, or restaurant chains.
+These commercial properties can encompass a range of assets, from office buildings and shopping malls to industrial parks and banks, pharmacies, or restaurant chains.
 Generally, NNN leases span 10 to 15 years, often with built-in rent escalation clauses.

 Investors participating in triple net lease investments typically need to be accredited with a net worth of at least $1 million (excluding their primary residence) or have an income of $200,000 ($300,000 for joint filers).
 For smaller investors, an alternative route involves investing in real estate investment trusts (REITs) that specialize in these types of properties within their portfolios.